The Light Cinemas: 2024 acquisition

 In October 2024, The Light was acquired by hospitality entrepreneur Luke Johnson, who had worked with Pizza Express and Gail's.
 The acquisition was led by his firm Risk Partners Capital, alongside the investment company Melcorpo.
 The new owners announced a plan to invest more than £15 million in order to double the size of the business in the next three years.

 In April 2025, a 14th venue was opened in Huddersfield, four years after Kirklees Council loaned Kingsgate Leisure owners WD Limited £7 million to develop a cinema in the shopping centre.

 Future locations

 A venue in Colchester was announced in 2020, as part of the 'Tollgate Village' development project in Tollgate West, near Stanway, Essex.
 The cinema was originally slated to be finished by the end of 2021.
 In June 2021 the directors of the firm responsible for the development said that they "hope to commence building next year [2022]".
 As of June 2023, this development was expected to go ahead, although with no clear completion date set.

+In April 2026, The Times reported that a deal where The Light would acquire rival Showcase Cinemas was "at a relatively advanced stage".
+The deal would result in the acquisition of 16 additional sites, making The Light the fourth-largest cinema chain in the UK, after Vue, Odeon, and Cineworld.